resources

 10. Enhanced Collaboration

 The points, as mentioned earlier, guarantee ease of use and remote accessibility, which makes it an instant hit.
 The immediate connection leads to sound business opportunities, which further enhances collaborations within the team members.
 This coalition allows the influx of new ideas and helps time & money by delegating the job among the experts within the team.
-Cloud, being an all-visible platform, provides easy access to the tasks at hand.
+Cloud, being an enabler of visibility, provides easy access to the tasks at hand.

 11. Reduced Carbon Footprint/Sustainable

-Since organizations have deployed a cloud platform, there has been a reduction in the usage of tools and physical objects.
-The cloud empowers the deployment of virtual objects than physical elements and improves proactivity on a digital level.
+Since organizations have adopted cloud, there has been a reduction in the usage of software tools and hardware infrastructure.
+The cloud empowers the deployment of virtual objects and improves proactivity on a digital level.

 12. Easy Management